-According to the CDC, 6.2 million Americans live with Alzheimer’s disease.
+According to the CDC more than 6 million Americans live with Alzheimer’s disease.
 Alzheimer’s disease is the most common form of dementia, an umbrella term for a group of symptoms associated with the loss of cognitive function.
-This loss of function typically manifests as memory loss and difficulty thinking or speaking.
+This loss of function typically manifests as memory loss, difficulty thinking or speaking and progresses in severity over time.

-It can be difficult to watch a loved one suffer from dementia.
-While there is no cure for most forms of dementia, recognizing the early signs of dementia can help your loved one get the help they need to manage their symptoms.
+It can be extremely difficult to watch a loved one suffer from dementia.
+While there is not yet a cure for most forms of dementia, recognizing the early signs can help your loved one get the help they need to manage their symptoms.
+If you believe yourself or a loved one may be exhibiting signs of dementia, you can trust our team of neurologists at Northeast Georgia Physicians Group (NGPG) Neurology to provide you with compassionate, high-quality care.

 - Memory loss